laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-Another step was provided by Sigman et al in 2001.
-By using a determination of the angle of orientation of edges in natural images, he could display the probability density function of the co-occurrence of edges as a function of their distance. this is shown here by displaying a reference edge and a distal.
-Co-aligned edges are very finely distributed while for a given angle they show a different pattern.
-What is striking is that given a relative orientation , the angle of maximal interaction is the half, meaning that the co- occurrence is symmetric (relative to the angle bisector) and thus they lay on a common circle.

-Plot of the spatial dependence of the histogram of cooccurring pairs for different geometrical configurations. (a) The probability of finding a pair of iso-oriented segments as a function of their relative position; a pair of segments at relative orientation of 22.5° (b), 45° (c), 67.5° (d), or 90° (e). ( f) Cocircularity solution for a particular example of two segments.
-The solutions to the problem of cocircularity are two orthogonal lines, whose main have values (c 1 w)y2or(c 1 w 1 p)y2.
-For the example given, w (red segment) 5 20°, c (blue segment) 5 40°, and the two solutions (green lines) are 30° and 120° (all angles from the vertical axis).
+A significant contribution to understanding edge co-occurrences in natural images came from Sigman et al. (2001).
+By analyzing edge orientations in natural images, they quantified the probability density function of edge co-occurrences based on their relative positions and orientations.
+The figure demonstrates this by showing the spatial distribution patterns for edges relative to a reference edge at different orientations.
+For iso-oriented edges (a), the co-occurrence pattern shows clear structure.
+As the relative orientation increases through 22.5° (b), 45° (c), 67.5° (d), to 90° (e), distinct spatial patterns emerge.

+A key finding was that for any given relative orientation between edges, the angle of maximal interaction occurs at the bisector between the orientations.
+This suggests that co-occurring edges tend to lie on a common circle - a property known as cocircularity.
+Panel (f) illustrates this geometrical principle: given two edges at angles w (red, 20°) and c (blue, 40°), the cocircularity solutions (green lines at 30° and 120°) represent the possible orientations of connecting circular arcs.
+This mathematical relationship provides insights into how the visual system might leverage statistical regularities in natural scenes for contour integration.

 {{< /speaker_note >}}